AndrewGarwood/HubSpot/README.md

   prop1: string
 }

-Based on appearance alone, I prefer options 1 and 5.
+Based on the appearance and usefulness of the tooltip, I prefer options 1 and 5.
+However, I think it's better practice to use interfaces.